hEnayet97/Python_api_challenge/README.md

-This assignment was completed with the help of class resources and tutoring session My map plots are showing up in my jupiter notebook but not in my repo.
+This assignment was completed with the help of class resources and tutoring session.
+My map plots are showing up in my jupiter notebook but not in my repo.
 Here is a screenshot of my map plots.

 map plot 1